What are the USPTO Trademark Application Form Requirements?

 Who is the Applicant?

-Regardless of whether you chose TEAS Standard or TEAS Plus, the first section of the USPTO trademark application form requires you to provide the full legal name, address, and email address of the applicant of the trademark application.
+The first section of the USPTO trademark application form requires you to provide the full legal name, mailing address, domicile address, and email address of the applicant of the trademark application.
 The applicant could be an individual or a legal entity.
 If the applicant is an individual, you must provide the individual’s country of citizenship.
 If the applicant is an entity, then you must indicate the precise type of entity (e.g. corporation, limited liability company, limited partnership, general partnership, non-profit corporation, etc.) and the state in which the entity is formed (if a U.S. entity) or the country in which the entity is formed (if a foreign entity).
-A trademark application is considered null and void if anyone other than the proper applicant is named.
+You can also provide a phone number and/or a website associated with the applicant, but doing so is optional.

 What is the Trademark?